 Another disadvantage some people may find is the subject matter itself.

-“I have found that there are negative views around the accounting profession as it is deemed boring or a passion for maths is needed,” says Francis Fabrizi, an accountant at Keirstone Limited.
+“I have found that there are negative views around the accounting profession as it is deemed boring or a passion for math is needed,” says Francis Fabrizi, an accountant at Keirstone Limited.
 “However, this is not the case, especially now that there are so many accounting software and apps to help make accounting tasks as easy as possible.”

 How to Get Into Accounting